steepleian/weewx-Weather34/README.md

 # Setup

-**If you are upgrading from a previous version of this skin, due to the significant changes, you must recreate your settings!.php file by running the full install process.
-Just copying your previous settings1.php will cause errors which are then difficult to resolve.**
+**If you are upgrading from a previous version of this skin, due to the significant changes, you must recreate your settings1.php file by running the full install process.
+Just copying your previous settings1.php will cause errors which are then more difficult to resolve.**

 Follow the instructions in the 'installation guide' (INSTALLATION_GUIDE.md) to install the template.
 Browse to http://your/path/to/weewx/weather34/easyW34skinSetup.php